izguenther6/Portfolio/1) Cornell Soil and Water Lab, Oct. 2022 - Present/Predicting Pesticide Contamination in New York Aquifers/README.md

 # Predicting Pesticide Contamination in New York Aquifers with Machine Learning 🌱💦🗽

 *Please note that the code/output is currently confidential.
-We will be publishing a reports/papers soon.*
+We will be publishing reports/papers soon.*

 SUMMARY
 - over the past 3 years, the Cornell Soil & Water Lab has collaborated with the NYSDEC to test groundwater samples around the state for pesticide contamination